How to use regular expressions when building destination URLs or custom event type goals

-When to use Regular expressions in Custom event type goal: In short, Bing Ads requires that advertisers report values for one or more of the following parameters when custom events happen and create custom event type goal(s) specifying which values for these parameters would qualify a custom event as a conversion.
-To learn more, see How to report custom events with UET
+When to use regular expressions in custom event type goal: In short, Bing Ads requires that advertisers report values for one or more of the following parameters when custom events happen and create custom event type goal(s) specifying which values for these parameters would qualify a custom event as a conversion.
+To learn more, see How to track custom events with UET

 - Event category - The category of event you want to track.
 For example, 'video

 - Event action - The type of user interaction you want to track.
-For example 'play' or 'pause' etc
+For example, 'play' or 'pause'

 - Event label - The name of the element that caused the action.
-For example 'trailer' or 'behindthescenes' etc
+For example, 'trailer' or 'behindthescenes'

 - Event value - A numerical value associated with that event.
-Could be length of the video played etc.
+For example, the length of the video played

 - Regular expressions is a complex topic.
 There are free tools available online (for example: http://www.regexr.com/) that can assist you in building and validating their regular expression patterns with your conversion URLs.